High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

-The TxSSC EOP templates include annotations to assist the planning team in documenting its efforts using the characteristics of a high-quality plan.
-An additional resource, the “Guide for Developing High-Quality School Emergency Operations Plans”, published by the Readiness in Emergency Management for Schools (REMS) Technical Assistance Center in 2013, also discusses the planning process and provides a number of tools to assist in conducting planning effectively and efficiently.
+The Texas School Safety Center (TxSSC) EOP templates include annotations to assist the planning team in documenting its efforts using the characteristics of a high-quality multi-hazard plan.
+An additional resource, the “Guide for Developing High-Quality School Emergency Operations Plans,” published by the Readiness in Emergency Management for Schools (REMS) Technical Assistance Center, also discusses the planning process.

 Review of the EOP

-- Provides guidance to the district on identified threats and hazards
+- Provides guidance to the district on identified hazards.

-- Integrates the needs of the whole school community
+- Integrates the needs of the whole community.

-- Includes success criteria and the desired end state
+- Includes success criteria and the desired outcome.

-The approval of the EOP is the culmination of planning efforts that demonstrate the completion of the planning team’s primary goal – a high-quality EOP for the district.
-Without formal approval, the actions and anticipated outcomes identified within the plan are less likely to become a reality in the event of an emergency, as key personnel will lack the authority, autonomy, and responsibility for carrying out these actions.
+The approval of the EOP is the culmination of planning efforts that demonstrate the completion of the planning team’s primary goal – a high-quality multi-hazard EOP for the district.
+The planning team should present the EOP to appropriate leadership, including the school safety committee, and obtain final approval of the plan.
+The finalized EOP should be distributed to everyone who has responsibilities and roles in the plan.

-EOP approval is reflected in the plan’s Promulgation Statement, a section of the EOP that gives the plan official status, ensures that it supersedes any previous plan, and gives both the authority and responsibility for employees to perform assigned tasks identified within the plan.
+EOP approval is reflected in the plan’s Promulgation Statement, a section of the Basic Plan that gives the plan official status, ensures that it supersedes any previous plan, and gives both the authority and responsibility for employees to perform assigned tasks identified within the plan.
 The Promulgation Statement should also briefly outline the organization and content of the plan and describe what it is, who it affects, and the circumstances in which it should be executed.
 A sample Promulgation Statement is included in the EOP templates.

-At the end of the statement, key senior school officials with the designated roles for emergency management should sign the document to demonstrate acceptance and approval of the plan in its entirety.
-Typical signatories include the district superintendent and district emergency management coordinator.
-However, districts should evaluate their legal, cultural, and political climates to ensure that all appropriate signatories are included.
+At the end of the statement, key district officials with the designated roles for emergency management should sign the document to demonstrate acceptance and approval of the plan in its entirety.
+Typical signatories include the district superintendent, district emergency management coordinator, and the school safety committee coordinator.